fantasyland/fantasy-land/README.md

     g.invert()

 1. `invert` must return a value of the same Group.
+If retrun value is not from the same Group, behaviour of invert is unspecified.

 ### Filterable